 How to Gather and Use Input from Others in Performance Evaluations

-As we’ve preached elsewhere, performance evaluations should first and foremost be grounded in what a staff member achieved (her results), as well as how she achieved them (alignment with the organization’s values and the skills required for the role).
+Performance evaluations should first and foremost be grounded in what a staff member achieved (their results), as well as how they did it (their approach, skills, and mindset).

-1. Who should I reach out to for input?
+1. Whom should I reach out to for input?

 2. What’s the best way to gather input from others?

-For example, part of an evaluation might say something like, “I spoke to a number of folks in other departments with whom you work.
-The general view was that you’re incredibly helpful when they get time with you, but that you’re sometimes not as responsive as they wished.
-Several people mentioned that it’s always worth the effort to follow up with you because your guidance is so useful, but they wished they didn’t have to pursue you quite so much.”
+- Here’s an example of how to present the input: “I spoke to several folks in other departments with whom you work.
+The general view was that you’re incredibly helpful when they get time with you, but sometimes you can be unresponsive.
+They mentioned that it’s worth following up with you because your guidance is useful but they wish they didn’t have to pursue you quite so much.”